oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 In this task, you perform activities on your target database in Database Actions to generate some audit data.
 First, purposely try to log in as the `ADMIN` user with incorrect passwords.
 Then, sign in and create a user account.

-1. Return to the **SQL | Oracle Database Actions** browser tab for your target database.
+1. Return to the SQL worksheet in Database Actions.

 2. From the drop-down list in the upper-right corner, select **Sign Out**.
 If needed, in the dialog box, click **Leave page**.